-You will usually be admitted on the day of your surgery.
-You will be welcomed on to the ward and your details checked.
+You will usually be admitted on the day of your surgery so we and you can prepare for the operation.
+We will welcome you to the ward and check your details.
 We will fasten an armband containing your hospital information to your wrist.